htmfilho/csvsource/README.md

 # Roma

-Roma is a command line tool writen in Rust to convert a CSV file to SQL insert statements.
+Roma is a command line tool written in Rust to convert a CSV file to SQL statements.
 It has special features like grouping insert statements in transaction chunks and inserting multiple rows with a single insert statement.

 ## Usage